Stampede Pass: Stampede Tunnel

-Double tracking
+Capacity increase

 A major revision of the line between Lester and Stampede Tunnel was undertaken between 1912 and 1915.
 This included a new roundhouse at Lester, double tracking the line from Lester to the west portal of Tunnel 4, a small tunnel just a mile west of Stampede Tunnel, and replacing the former loop through Weston with a large steel viaduct.
 At the same time, the route from Martin, at the east portal of Stampede Tunnel, was double-tracked down to Easton.